 - Runny nose

 You can differentiate winter allergies from a cold by observing how long symptoms last.
 A cold should clear up in a week to ten days, whereas allergy symptoms can linger for weeks on end.

 The best medicine is prevention!
 You can get a jump start against winter allergies with a thorough cleaning of the house.
 After an initial deep cleaning that includes pet grooming, laundering bedding, and cleaning the floors, allergens should be easy to control with weekly touch-ups to floors, sheets, and blankets.

 Symptoms can often be alleviated with over-the-counter medications or the use of a nasal irrigator.
 If allergies become unpleasant or unmanageable, care should be obtained from your ear, nose, and throat doctor.

 The team at St. Louis Sinus Center can help you deal with winter allergies.
-Call 314-227-9030 to schedule a visit with us.
+Contact us at (314) 473-5433 to schedule a visit with us.